drawjk705/us-data/README.md

 census.get_geography_codes(GeoDomain("state", "*"))
 ```

-Of, if you don't want to import `GeoDomain`, and prefer to use tuples:
+Or, if you don't want to import `GeoDomain`, and prefer to use tuples:

 ```python
 census.get_geography_codes(("state", "*"))